tbm/homepage/pages/debian/kirkwood/qnap/ts-219/known-issues.md

 Here is a list of known issues and bugs with Debian on QNAP TS-21x/TS-22x:

-* On QNAP devices with 1 GB of RAM (i.e. TS-221), the installer fails because of a kernel issue.
+* On devices with 1 GB of RAM (i.e. QNAP TS-221 and Fujitsu Q703), the installer fails because of a kernel issue.
 Messages in `dmesg` include `BUG: Bad rss-counter state` and `Unhandled fault: external abort on linefetch`.
 You can [set the RAM size to 768 MB](../mem-768m/) as a workaround.